 How Many Weeks in a School Year?

-A semester school year typically consists of 30 weeks total, with 15 weeks per semester, though some schools go for as long as 17 weeks per semester.
+A school year typically consists of around 30 weeks total, with 16 weeks per semester.
 Generally speaking, a full load of courses in a semester system is four courses, which may meet once, twice, or three times per week, though exceptions exist, especially for laboratory science classes.
+This means that semester students usually spend 30-34 weeks in class.
+Those who attend over the summer may spend 3-12 weeks in their summer courses; though much of this depends on whether their college or university uses semesters or quarters.

 A college semester is generally between 15 and 17 weeks long.
-Schools divide their year into two semesters, fall and spring, where students take four courses per term.
-During the fall term, students have several days off for Thanksgiving and some schools feature a Fall Break, which is an added week off, often in October.
-Schools on the semester system also offer courses during the summer, so some refer to these institutions as trimester schools.
+Schools divide their year into two semesters, fall and spring, where students usually take four courses per term.
+During the fall term, students have several days off for Thanksgiving and some schools feature a Fall Break, which is an added week off.
+Schools on the semester system also offer courses during the summer, so some refer to these institutions as trimester schools because of their unique academic calendar.
 Summer courses are generally offered over a shorter amount of time and are structured with up to five class sessions per week.
 Thus, summer sessions typically restrict students to two courses per summer term.

 Each course is allotted a set amount of credit hours.
 This varies from school to school.
 Some schools give three credits per course, but the most competitive schools give five credits per course.
 The number of credits relates to the workload students bear.
-Where a four-credit course may ask students to read one book per week, a five-credit course may cover multiple books per week.
+Where a four-credit course may ask students to read one book per week, a five-credit course may cover multiple books per week and meet every day.

 Schools that operate on the quarter system often allot three credit hours to each course.
 Thus, a full load in a quarter is nine hours, while a full load for a semester is between 12 and 16 hours, depending on the school.